Billy Butcher: The Boys and Herogasm

-Having discovered his plan, Butcher is later confronted by Hughie on top of the Empire State Building and, after a brief fight, they both fall onto a lower platform whereupon Butcher breaks his neck, becoming paralyzed from the neck down.
-After a brief conversation with Hughie wherein he acknowledges his past and admits to having killed Mother's Milk, Frenchie, and the Female, a police helicopter shows up.
-Knowing he will be locked away for life as an invalid, Butcher deceives Hughie into killing him by falsely claiming he had murdered Hughie's parents.
-Hughie, in a fit of rage, rams a metal spike into Butcher's chest, killing him.
-True to character, Billy dies smiling.
+With his plan discovered by Hughie and 'Monkey' Kessler, Butcher is eventually confronted by Hughie atop the Empire State Building.
+After a brief fight, they both fall onto a lower platform whereupon Butcher breaks his neck, becoming paralyzed from the neck down.
+Butcher then acknowledges his past and admits to having killed Mother's Milk, Frenchie, and the Female to Hughie; the two calmly discussing until a police helicopter shows up.
+Unwilling to spend the rest of his life as a quadriplegic, Butcher finally deceives Hughie into killing him by falsely claiming he had murdered Hughie's parents.
+Hughie, in a fit of rage, rams a metal fence spike into Butcher's chest, killing him.
+Billy praises Hughie and dies with a smile on face.
+Hughie tells Annie that Butcher is probably fighting in Hell.

 Highland Laddie

 In Highland Laddie, set between The Innocents and The Big Ride, Butcher cameos in scenes establishing why Hughie took a sabbatical from the Boys, and in silent flashbacks as Hughie reflects on his thoughts about him.